 declared value vectorVerify the correct valuation of goods for import.

-For example, if a manufacturer buys raw materials for $100 and adds $50 of value through the manufacturing process, it will charge VAT on the total value of the finished product ($150).
+For example, if a manufacturer buys raw materials for $100 and adds $50 of value through the manufacturing process, it will charge VAT on the total value of the complete product ($150).
 If the VAT rate is 10%, the manufacturer will charge the customer $15 in VAT and will pay $10 in VAT to the government.
-The manufacturer will then be able to claim back the $10 in VAT that it paid on its purchases, so the net effect is that the manufacturer only pays VAT on the value that it has added ($50).
+The manufacturer will then be able to claim back the $10 in VAT that it paid on its purchases.
+So the manufacturer only pays VAT on $50.

-VAT is typically implemented as a multi-stage tax, which means that it is collected at each stage of the production and distribution process.
-This helps to ensure that businesses only pay VAT on the value that they have added, rather than on the full price of the goods or services.
+VAT typical implementation is as a multi-stage tax.
+Collection is at each stage of the production and distribution process.
+Businesses only pay VAT on the value they add.

-• Assessed Value in UKL: £2000
+• Assessment Value in UKL: £2000

 • Duty: £180